wandeadeyeye/openCV/README.md

  '1' cv2.IMREAD_UNCHANGED: loads image as such including alpha channel

-after we've succefully loaded this image, next we will display the image with the approprate command, add label and the name of the image we want to show, before loading the image we need to create a way to close the window.
+After we've succefully loaded this image, next we will display the image with the approprate command, add label and the name of the image we want to show, before loading the image we need to create a way to close the window.
 To do this, we create waitkey for infinite time and distroy the window after.

-we can also rotate the image either clockwise or anti-clockwise direction.
+We can also rotate the image either clockwise or anti-clockwise direction.
 To rotate in a clockwise direction we enter this line of code 'img = cv2.rotate(img, cv2.ROTATE_90_CLOCKWISE)'

 As we can see from the vizulized image, the image is large, we can resize it to make it visible in all it's form, to do that we will run this line of code to reduiced the size "img = cv2.resize(img, (0,0), fx= 0.6, fy= 0.6)" enter the 'img' feature and the reduction scale for both axis